manishbassi/calculator/README.md

 ```

 ### Run this project
-Once build, we can use jar with suffic (jar-with-dependencies), We can use following command to send out expressions and logging level to the jar
+Once build, we can use jar with suffix (jar-with-dependencies), We can use following command to send out expressions and optional logging level to the jar

 ```
 java -jar target/calculator-1.0-jar-with-dependencies.jar "add(1,2)" "info"